kaleyyyy/quicklearnit/README.md

 - Ciao!
 QUICKLEARN is a fun and interactive Italian language learning website.
 Progress is stored on users localstorage.
 Website is client-sided.
+Includes multiple game modes to learn common words.
 Enjoy learning Italain!
 - Built by Kaley Hague